What is PolG

 More than 200 mutations in PolG have been described that are associated with disease.
 Individually, or more often in combination, such mutations produce polymerase γ with impaired function, resulting in less efficient replication of mitochondrial DNA and thus in the accumulation of deletions within mtDNA as well as mtDNA depletion.
 This leads to mitochondrial dysfunction and ultimately to disease.
 Symptoms affect predominantly parts of the body that are particularly energy hungry (central nervous system, muscles, liver, etc.) and are very variable with respect to onset (from early childhood to adulthood) and severity (severe to mild) as well as very broad, ranging from epilepsy to liver failure, from ophthalmoplegia to muscle weakness.
 In fact, little is known about what exactly causes the clinical appearance of disease and what external factors contribute to the development of symptoms and their severity.
 To date, disease-modifying or curative therapies are unfortunately still lacking.

-We'd love to hear from you.
+We would love to hear from you.
 Contact us here with questions or comments.

 The Foundation intends to become a leading funder of basic, translational, and clinical PolG research.
 Working with the global scientific community, we will help develop critical tools and make our findings widely available.